NO SUNSCREEN IS TRULY REEF SAFE! Human beings are NOT reef safe.

 Bu sunscreens do not contain Oxybenzone, but I’m not sure that’s the issue for the reefs or humans.

-Bu sunscreens are safe and effective and use Octinoxate (that got added to the Hawaii ban- though after 2021, you will still be able to get sunscreen with Oxybenzone or Octinoxate with a prescription), hmm.
+Bu sunscreens are safe and effective and use Octinoxate (that got added to the Hawaii ban) after 2021, you will still be able to get sunscreen with Oxybenzone or Octinoxate with a prescription).

-If these ingredients are proven to be a serious detriment to the planet, we will make changes.
+Again, BU does not use Oxybenzone and if any ingredients are proven to be a serious detriment to the planet, we will make changes.
 Currently there are very, very limited opinions in regard to ingredients approved by the FDA.
 Here is the kicker, there has been sooo much pressure and noise for the FDA to allow European sunscreen ingredients (which are CHEMICALS- with less years of information on the long term effects) to be approved, BUT Oxybenzone and Octinoxate unsafe?
-Things that make you say, hmmm.
 Here’s a great article on more ingredients for Sun Protection and testing of existing ingredients: https://www.vox.com/the-goods/2019/2/22/18235262/fda-sunscreen-regulations-safety-testing

 BU cares about the environment and we take pride in our environmental stewardship using recyclable packaging and recyclable non-pressurized aerosol pumps, and all our products are produced using sustainable Solar power, using the power of the sun to protect you from the power of the sun!